 Char Siew

-This is a barbecue pork that is marinated in a sweet and savory sauce, usually made with hoisin sauce, honey, soy sauce, and Chinese five-spice powder (which is really easy to make at home, but the way!)
+This Chinese barbecue pork is marinated in a sweet and savory sauce.
+Char siu sauce is usually made with hoisin sauce, honey, soy sauce, and Chinese five-spice powder (which is really easy to make at home, by the way!))

 It's 1 of the most popular Cantonese recipes, often served with Soy Sauce Chicken and goes really well with plain white rice or congee, as well as these Chinese BBQ pork sides.

-You can even add it to stir-fried noodles, such as in this Shrimp Chow Mein!
+What to do with Leftovers: You can add extra Chinese barbecue pork to fried rice and stir-fried noodles, such as in this Shrimp Chow Mein!

 Fried

-This Cantonese pork dish is made with crispy deep-fried pork that is then stir-fried with bell peppers and a sweet and sour sauce made from vinegar, sugar, tomato paste (a lot of recipes use ketchup as a substitute), and soy sauce.
+This Cantonese pork dish is traditionally made with crispy deep-fried pork that is then stir-fried with bell peppers and a sweet and sour sauce.
+The sauce is made from classic Asian sauces such as soy sauce, rice vinegar, sugar, and ketchup.
+(Some recipes use tomato paste as a healthier option.)

 Takeout, fakeout!